ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 The setting allows a user to provide own deduplication semantic in MergeTree/ReplicatedMergeTree
-For example, by providing a unique value for the setting in each INSERT statement, user can avoid the same inserted data being deduplicated
+For example, by providing a unique value for the setting in each INSERT statement, user can avoid the same inserted data being deduplicated.

 Possilbe values: